(CEIAG) Careers Education Information Advice and Guidance

 - All students in our 6th Form set up accounts with Unifrog and use this online resource to complete and track many tasks such as recording skills and experiences, searching for degrees, writing a personal statement, completing UCAS applications, searching and applying for apprenticeships etc.

-- Students have encounters with employers each year through talks from guest speakers in Citizenship days in Years 7-13.
+- Students have encounters with employers each year through talks from guest speakers in Mission days and assemblies in Years 7-13.

-- Students have a Careers day in Years 10, Year 11, Year 12 and Year 13 in which they will hear from external speakers and employers and carry out various careers related activities throughout the day.
+- Students have a Careers day in Year 11 in which they will hear from external speakers and employers and carry out various careers related activities throughout the day.

-- Students across all Year groups have contact with employers through various school trips and guest speakers visiting lessons.
+- Students across all Year groups have contact with employers and further education through various school trips and guest speakers visiting lessons.

 - Students participate in STEM (Science, Technology, Engineering and Maths) activities in school which explores the jobs available and highlights the problem of the lack of women in this work sector.